m-ah07/basic-calculator/README.md

 # Basic Calculator

-A lightweight and responsive calculator built with HTML, CSS, and JavaScript.
-This project showcases a basic arithmetic calculator capable of performing addition, subtraction, multiplication, and division.
+A responsive and modern calculator built with HTML, CSS, and JavaScript.
+This project supports basic arithmetic operations and scientific functions like square roots, logarithms, and exponentiation.

 ## Features
+- Basic arithmetic operations (+, -, *, /, %)
+- Scientific functions (√, x², log)
+- Calculation history
-- Responsive and user-friendly interface.
+- Responsive design for desktop and mobile
-- Supports basic arithmetic operations.
-- Clean and simple design.

 ## Demo